Tudat/tudat/_sources/developerGuide/githubBasics/githubBasics.rst.txt

 Git cheat sheet
 ~~~~~~~~~~~~~~~

-A usefull `cheat sheet <https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf>`_ when using git from Terminal has been written by Github.
+A useful `cheat sheet <https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf>`_ when using git from Terminal has been written by Github.